 An alternative would be to not freeze the mixture at all but to split it between individual serving glasses and then just chill.
 The result is a nice mousse like dessert that is still suitable for vegans.
 I would call this “pudding” in the US.

-Make Mango Coconut Ice Cream into a Feast
+Make No Churn Mango Coconut Ice Cream into a Feast

 I truly believe that you can make any dish into a proper feast!
 Whether thats a feast for one after work on a Tuesday, a casual feast for four on a Friday evening or a feast for 12 for a special occasion!